Rejections Are Inevitable. How to Prepare. What to do Next.

-As certain schools became increasingly popular recently, the historical assumptions used in those universities' yield prediction models grew rapidly outdated and stopped being reliable predictors the number of students who would actually enroll.
+As certain schools became increasingly popular recently, the historical assumptions used in those universities' yield prediction models grew rapidly outdated and stopped being reliable predictors for forecasting the number of students who would actually enroll.
 Moreover, every high school graduating class since 1996 has been increasingly larger in size.
 So, why was the shift to under enroll so sudden and so sweeping?
 Similar to how many high schools use the same software (like Naviance) for grade reports, many colleges hire the same data companies for statistical analysis and modeling.
 Thus, many apply the same recommendations made by these companies as well as follow the lead of what other admissions deans are enacting as best practices for the year.

 The shock applicants felt was further exacerbated by the fact that, in admitting even fewer students than usual, each college naturally took the strongest of the strongest.
 Imagine the same small group of students winning all of the acceptances from all of the desired colleges.
 In fact, we had a couple of students who were admitted to almost every school they applied to (but that wasn't the norm), and each student can only pick one college.
 This pattern left some colleges further below the enrollment numbers they had expected to achieve by under enrolling.
 Consequently, it contributed to them accepting more students off of waitlists and rejections than usual.